-I've included two basic shapes, called "Khyber" (on the left) and "Infinity" (on the right).
-There is a third design (called "Thra") available for download from my Etsy store (along with pre-cut crystal kits if you're in a hurry!).
-There are three sizes for each shape, a small, medium, and large.
-Each design has two pieces that connect together with locking tabs.
+Download the crystal pattern.
+I also have a couple other shapes available for download from my Etsy store (along with pre-cut crystal kits if you're in a hurry!).
+The design has two pieces that connect together with locking tabs.

 Unroll your cellophane wrap and cut pieces that are the same size as or slightly smaller than your laminating pouches.